 The 2011 Region H Water Plan was updated to include additional Water User Groups (WUGs) based on changes in population estimates.
-Water User Groups (WUGs) are added when their population increases to 500 or more residents.
-Three new cities were added to the WUG list based on population estimates for the year 2010.
-Two recently created regional water authorities-the Central Harris County Regional Water Authority (CHCRWA) and the North Fort Bend Water Authority (NFBWA)-were also added.
+Three new cities were added to the WUG list based on population estimates for the year 2010 that were greater than 500 residents and two additional regional water authorities: the Central Harris County Regional Water Authority (CHCRWA) and the North Fort Bend Water Authority (NFBWA) were added.
 Descriptions of the new WUGs are presented below.

-Kendleton
+Kendleton, TX

-Kendleton is located in southern Fort Bend County.
+Kendleton is located in Fort Bend County, Texas.
 The 2000 census reported 466 residents in the City of Kendleton; however, the current population according to the Census Bureau is 525.
-According to the United States Census Bureau, the city has a total land area of 1.1 square miles.
+According to the United States Census Bureau, the city has a total area of 1.1 square miles in which all of it is land.

-Montgomery
+Montgomery, TX

+Montgomery is a city located in Montgomery County, Texas.
 Montgomery is located at the junction of Texas 105 and FM 149, near the southwestern edge of Sam Houston National Forest in western Montgomery County.
 Its population is approximately 576 residents.
 According to the United States Census Bureau, the city has a total area of 4.6 square miles which includes 4.5 square miles of land and 0.1 square miles of water.

-Stagecoach
+Stagecoach, TX

-Stagecoach is a town in southwestern Montgomery County.
+Stagecoach is a town in Montgomery County, Texas within Region H boundaries.
 The last recorded population for Stagecoach was 507 residents in 2007.
 According to the United States Census Bureau the city has a total land area of 1.14 square miles and a water area of 0.05 square miles.